Going to Court After a Trucking Accident

 What Damages Can You Recover at Trial?

 If you file a claim and your insurance company can use your benefits, you will get some economic losses.
 Since there are policy limits, that means that even if you suffer losses outside of these limits, you will be unable to recover them.
-However, if you file a personal injury lawsuit, you can recover all tangible losses and more.
+However, if you file a personal injury lawsuit, you can recover compensation for all tangible losses and more.

 Vehicle insurance companies have stringent limits, and the policy is unlikely to cover your losses when there is a severe accident.
 While truck insurance works differently, there are different challenges to contend with.
 While truck insurance policies will have higher limits, that does not mean they are willing to pay you what your case is worth.